dcromp/artificial_intelligence/CarND-Traffic-Sign-Classifier-Project/submission/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-For pre-processing I used three key methods.
-First I created a histogram equalization representation of the images.
-This should limit the effect of the image brightness to be consistent across all the images.
-This will be especially be useful in bringing out features in the darker images.
+For pre-processing I used two methods.
+First I created new images by adding rotations to the original images.
-This was followed by a process of data augmentation, with new data created by adding rotations to the original images.
 The rotations where between 0-10 degrees.
 Then I scaled the data to be between -1 and +1, which I found to be the most effective in producing high accuracy during the early epochs.

 ![alt text][image3]
-Example of transformations
+Example of rotation